emartech/rdb-connector-collection/README.md

 Implements the general database connector trait, and contains bigquery/mssql/mysql/postgresql/redshift specific implementation.

 ## Creating a release

-Every push will be released to internal Nexus, see the [sbt-dynver] documentation on the versioning schema.

-### To cut a final release:

-Choose the appropriate version number according to [semver] then create and push a tag with it, prefixed with `v`.
+Choose the appropriate version number (you can list the tags with `git tag -l`), then create and push a git tag, prefixed with `v`.
-For example:
+To create an unsigned, ful tag object:
 ```
-$ git tag -s v1.0.3
+$ git tag -s v1.2.0
 $ git push --tag
 ```
-or
+To create a signed, ful tag object:
 ```
-$ git tag -a v1.0.3
+$ git tag -a v1.2.0
 $ git push --tag
 ```
 After pushing the tag, while it is not strictly necessary, please [draft a release on github] with this tag too.